-Hearing to Approve the Claims and Distribution Protocol and Class Counsel Fees on December 13, 2013 in Toronto, Ontario among the members of the Securities Claimants (the "Claims and Distribution Protocol"); and (2) the fees and expense reimbursement requests of Class Counsel.
+Hearing to Approve the Settlement Agreement, Class Counsel Fees, and the Claims and Distribution Protocol on ● in Toronto, Ontario

+On • at •.
+(ET), there will be a hearing before the Ontario Superior Court of Justice at which Class Counsel will seek that Court's approval of i) the Settlement Agreement; ii) the fees and expense reimbursement requests of Class Counsel; and iii) a plan of allocation and distribution of the Settlement Amount (the "Claims and Distribution Protocol") (together, the "Ontario Approval Motion").
 The hearing will be held at the Canada Life Building, 330 University Avenue, 8th Floor, Toronto, Ontario.
 The exact courtroom number will be available on a notice board on the 8th Floor.